 We were not scared of Network Solutions and decided to try an purchase a plan.
 After all, it promises 30-day money-back guarantee.

 Networks Solutions accepts both a plethora of credit cards and PayPal.
 This is a typical selection of payment options, which is more than enough for most users.

-Upon choosing my plan and its duration, I had to go through Network Solutions' upselling efforts: for both SSL and its parent company's, Web.com builder.
+Upon choosing my plan and its duration, I had to go through Network Solutions' upselling efforts.

 How lovely it is to transition to this topic.
 There's something fundamentally wrong with the security systems Network Solutions use in the purchasing process.
 Have a look at this error message I received after typing in my credit card information.

 Oooooompf.
 That doesn't sound good.
 So far though, I didn't suspect anything unusual.
 Many hosting providers attempt to stop credit card fraud at all costs, so it is common for them to ask for additional verification.
 Often this means stuff like sending in your ID information - a driver's license or something like that.